-Julie Maxson is a Visiting Assistant Professor in the Biology department with primary interests in molecular and cell biology, immunology and cancer biology.
+Julie Maxson is an assistant professor in the Biology department with primary interests in molecular and cell biology, immunology and cancer biology.
 She enjoys developing new and challenging research experiences for students and is guided by her previous career in the food science industry and research in heart disease.

 - M.S., Biology, University of Dayton

 - B.S., Biology, University of Dayton

-Julie is currently investigating bio-active compounds from food and non-edible plants that can initiate apoptosis or differentiation of progenitor leukemia cells.
-She is interested in defining alternate pathways of induction from traditional chemotherapy drugs that will circumvent resistance and improve target specificity.
+- bio-active compounds from food and non-edible plants that can initiate apoptosis or differentiation of progenitor leukemia cells; alternate pathways of induction from traditional chemotherapy drugs that will circumvent resistance and improve target specificity

 - Hirsch, N., Constance, C.M., Maxson, J.M, and Marques, C.M.
 (2013) Bridging the Gap Between Undergraduate Laboratory Coursework and Independent Research: Developmental Genetics of Hindbrain Development in Xenopus tropicalis.
 Program No. 23.01SA.
 2013 Neuroscience Meeting Planner.
 SanDiego, CA: Society for Neuroscience, Online